JamesHBickerton/DevNotes/Notes/JAVASCRIPTNOTES2025.md

 - A callback function is a function passed into another function as an argument, which is then invoked inside the outer function to complete some kind of routine or action.
 - JS uses call back functions all the time - this is because it makes it easy to split up our code into more reusable code.
 - Abstraction is an important notion to consider - it involves simplifying complex systems by hiding unnecessary implementation details and exposing only essential information to the user.
+-
+- `.call()` method the first argument is what we want the 'this' keyword to point to, and then the rest of the arguments.
+This allows us to explicitly define the this keyword in any function that we want.
+- The `.apply()` method does pretty much the same thing as the .call method, but it doesn't have any arguments after.
+It takes an array of arguments instead to pass it into the function. <strong>It's not really used as much anymore!!</strong> - this is because you can just use the `spread` on the `.call()` method.